Homogeneous Linear Inequality Constraints for Neural Network Activations: Numerical results

 Variational autoencoders (VAE) are a class of generative models that are jointly trained to encode observations into latent variables via an encoder or inference network and decode observations from latent variables using a decoder or generative network~\cite{Kingma2014}.
-This model learns the joint distribution $p_\theta(x, z)$, where $x\in \D$ is the observed image data, $z$ is a latent variable, and $\theta$ are the generative network parameters.
-After optimizing these parameters, the model generates samples from the joint distribution via $p_\theta(x, z) = p_\theta(x \vert z) p_\theta(z)$ by assuming an isotropic Gaussian prior on the latent space, $z \sim \N(0, \id)$, and a generative distribution $p_\theta(\cdot \vert z) \sim \N(f_\theta(z), \id)$.
-The parameterized function $f_\theta(z)$ is expressed by a neural network (decoder or generative network).
-We assume a data conditional distribution $q_\lambda(\cdot \vert x) \sim \N(\mu_\lambda(x), \sigma_\lambda(x) \id)$, which is parameterized by a neural network via parameters $\lambda$ (encoder or inference network).
-The model minimizes the Kullback-Leibler divergence between this approximation and the true posterior, $\KL{q_\lambda(\cdot \vert x)}{p_\theta(\cdot \vert x)}$, which is generally intractable.
-Thus, a VAE maximizes a variational lower bound (ELBO) \cite{Blei2017} as follows:
+We base our implementation on \cite{Baumgaertner2018}.
+The model has a fully-connected architecture: